jagdeeshV/Plant-Disease-Detection/README.md

 <h1 align="center">
 Plant Disease Detection from uploaded leaf images
 </h1>
-[ Python Project - Data set training, CNN architecture & training techniques,  Streamlit, OpenCV, TensorFlow/Keras and PyTorch. ]
+[ Python Project - Data set training, CNN architecture & training techniques,  Streamlit, and PyTorch. ]

 ### Project Objective

-Develop an end-to-end comprehensive system that enables users to upload leaf image and accurately detect and classify the leaf status what leaf, whether healthy or dieseased with type of disease present using Convolutional Neural Networks (CNNs)
+Develop an end-to-end comprehensive system that enables users to upload leaf image and accurately detect and classify the leaf status viz.
+Plant name, whether healthy or dieseased with type of disease present using Convolutional Neural Networks (CNNs)

 This project aims to design, develop, implement, and optimize a complete solution that integrates machine learning, computer vision, and streamlit user interface.